 Show how awesome you are at marketing.

-Marketing campaigns focus on a single action or goal.
+Campaigns focus on a single action or goal.
 They force you to establish that objective and define its associated metrics.
 This means you have a clear-cut way to measure your success—and prove to your boss that your work is showing results.
 Planning ahead of time defines your goal, so you can make sure you’re always hitting the mark!

 1. Pick a goal and stick to it.